phalcon-orphanage/docs/fr/reference/di.rst

 Our approach
 ============
-Phalcon\\DI is a component implementing Dependency Injection and Location of services and it's itself a container for them.
+:doc:`Phalcon\\DI <../api/Phalcon_DI>` is a component implementing Dependency Injection and Location of services and it's itself a container for them.

-Since Phalcon is highly decoupled, Phalcon\\DI is essential to integrate the different components of the framework.
+Since Phalcon is highly decoupled, :doc:`Phalcon\\DI <../api/Phalcon_DI>` is essential to integrate the different components of the framework.
 The developer can also use this component to inject dependencies and manage global instances of the different classes used in the application.

 Basically, this component implements the `Inversion of Control`_ pattern.
 Applying this, the objects do not receive their dependencies